 Sometimes, we’re angry for so long though, we clutch tightly to it, we become friends with it.

+Sometimes, we're angry for so long though, we clutch tightly to it, we become friends with it.
 It becomes something we are so familiar with that we don’t want or know how to let it go.
 This is what happened to me.
 I finally came to a place in my life where I wanted something different.
 I wanted to find that elusive joy.
 I wanted to sit at the feet of Jesus.
 But I had a problem.
 My anger had become my constant companion.
 I didn’t know how to kick it to the curb.

 By my 40th birthday my church attendance had become sporadic, who knows the last time I had opened the pages of my bible, and I definitely wasn’t praying.
 I had set aside my foundational beliefs in favor of holding on to bitterness.
 Because that’s what happens to anger when you hold on to it too long—it becomes bitterness.
 I longed for healing.
 I longed for restoration.
 But I was so very lost.